ciarloj/Giordan-Lighthouse-Climate-Assessment/README.md

 ## References

-- Ciarlo`, J.M., et al. (in-preparation). **Insights into Climate Variability of the Meteorological Records from a Background Monitoring Station: The Giordan Lighthouse, Gozo.**
+- Ciarlo`, J.M., et al. (preprint). **Insights into Climate Variability of the Meteorological Records from a Background Monitoring Station: The Giordan Lighthouse, Gozo.** https://doi.org/10.12688/openreseurope.19099.1

 ## Contact